How Auxiliary Reasoning Unleashes GUI Grounding in VLMs

 \subsubsection{Ablation Studies}

-To understand the contribution of each component to the proposed auxiliary reasoning methods, we conduct a series of ablation studies on ScreenSpot-v2 using Gemini-2.5-Flash.
+To understand the contribution of each component to the proposed auxiliary reasoning methods, we conduct a series of ablation studies on ScreenSpot-v2 using Gemini-2.5-Flash as a representative backbone.
 The results are summarized in Figure~\ref{fig:3}.

 In Figure~\ref{fig:3}(a), we evaluate three configurations for Coordinate Scaffold.
 The simplest setup \textit{Dots} places anchor points without any supplementary cues.
 The standard Scaffold Prompting approach \textit{Dots+Indices} augments these points with symbolic indices.
 Our proposed method \textit{Dots+Coords} annotates each point with its explicit numerical coordinates.
 The evaluation results indicate that the explicit coordinate annotation leads to the highest accuracy.